Nearly a Mile of Lake Huron Shoreline Becomes a Permanent Public Preserve

-- Conserve 145 acres and nearly a mile of Lake Huron shore
+- Conserves 145 acres and nearly a mile of Lake Huron shore

-- Create a public space for people to enjoy nature for generations to come
+- Creates a public space for people to enjoy nature for generations to come

-- Provide direct and safe public access to Lake Huron
+- Provides direct and safe public access to Lake Huron

-- Build new trail connections between the Alabaster Township Bike Path and Arboretum and Lake Huron
+- Provides new trail connections between the Alabaster Township Bike Path and Arboretum and Lake Huron

-- Preserve essential habitat for migratory birds in one of the most important migration pathways in North America
+- Preserves essential habitat for migratory birds in one of the most important migration pathways in North America